 Preheat oven to 350 degrees.
 Line a 8x8" pan with parchment paper and set aside.

-In a large bowl, combine Vanilla Spice Seed Butter, pumpkin, maple syrup, egg, vanilla extract and sunflower oil.
+In a large bowl, combine Vanilla Spiced Seed Butter, pumpkin, maple syrup, egg, vanilla extract and sunflower oil.
 Use a whisk or a hand mixer to blend the ingredients until completely smooth.

 Mix dry ingredients together in a small bowl.
 Add the dry ingredients into the wet ingredients and stir to combine.
 Pour the chocolate chips into the bowl and toss to distribute evenly.

 Pour mixture into prepared pan, use a spatula to smooth the top.
 Bake for 25-30 minutes, until a toothpick inserted in the middle comes out clean.
 Cool to room temperature before cutting into pieces.